-A battle jump may take place on a mountain square and on a river or other body of water.
+An attack may take place on a mountain square and on a river or other body of water.

 If one attacked when moving on a mountain square, or a river square, one does not have to wait another turn to get off the mountain or out of the river.
-This image was taken by Robert Househ in 2012.
+This image was taken by Robert Housch in 2012.

-A. removing all of your opponent's pieces
+You win by: A. removing all of your opponent's pieces